berndruecker/camunda-7-springboot-amqp-microservice-cloud-example/README.md

 # Embedded engine

 With Camunda it is possible to run the engine as part of your application or microservice.
 This is called [embedded engine](https://docs.camunda.org/manual/latest/introduction/architecture/#embedded-process-engine).
 This is especially helpful in microservice architectures if you develop in Java, then the engine simply gets a library helping you to define flows with persistent state and subsequent requirements like timeout handling, retrying, compensation and so on.
-See [Why service collaboration needs choreography AND orchestration](https://blog.bernd-ruecker.com/why-service-collaboration-needs-choreography-and-orchestration-239c4f9700fa) for a background reading.
+See [Why service collaboration needs choreography AND orchestration](https://blog.bernd-ruecker.com/why-service-collaboration-needs-choreography-and-orchestration-239c4f9700fa) for background reading.

 ![Embedded engine](docs/embeddedEngine.png)

 # Project setup